Virus Surge Places Strain on Pennsylvania's Contact Tracers

 Public health experts say it’s important to interview people who have tested positive for the virus as soon as possible so their “close contacts,” or the people they exposed, can be identified and quarantined.
 The state Department of Health’s goal is to contact each new COVID-19 patient within 24 hours of a positive test.

-That has become virtually impossible as infections surge out of control, even with the addition of hundreds of case investigators and contact tracers.
+That has become increasingly difficult as infections surge out of control, even with the addition of hundreds of case investigators and contact tracers.

 In late summer, about 80% of the people testing positive were contacted within a day, according to Health Department data, falling to 25% in early November.